Two's Complement Calculator

 Calculating the two's complement of a number can be achieved through the following steps:

-For example, let’s calculate the two’s complement of the number -5:
+For example, let's find the 8-bit two's complement representation of -5:

 Example Program Using JavaScript to Calculate Two's Complement